LukeWlodarczyk/Slack-Clone-Server/README.md

 Since this project is using PostgreSQL and Redis, you have to install it for your machine and get a database and redis up and running.

+Make sure to create 'files' directory in root.

 Install the dependencies

 ```sh